 This is not to say that companies should close up shop during IETF meeting weeks so everyone can go to the meeting.
 Marketing folks, even technical marketing folks, are usually safe in staying away from the IETF as long as some of the technical people from the company are at the meeting.
 Similarly, it isn't required, or likely useful, for everyone from a technical department to go, particularly if they are not all reading the Internet Drafts and following the Working Group mailing lists.
 Many companies have just a few designated meeting attendees who are chosen for their ability to do complete and useful trip reports.
+In addition, many companies have internal coordination efforts and a standards strategy.
+If a company depends on the Internet for some or all of its business, the strategy should probably cover the IETF.

-2.9.4 Academics
+4.11.4.
+Academics

-IETF meetings are often excellent places for computer science folk to find out what is happening in the way of soon-to-be-deployed protocols.
+IETF meetings are often excellent places for computer science folks to find out what is happening in the way of soon-to-be-deployed protocols.
 Professors and grad students (and sometimes overachieving undergrads) who are doing research in networking or communications can get a wealth of information by following Working Groups in their specific fields of interest.
 Wandering into different Working Group meetings can have the same effect as going to symposia and seminars in your department.
+Researchers are also, of course, likely to be interested in IRTF activities.

-2.9.5 Computer Trade Press
+4.11.5.
+Computer Trade Press

-If you're a member of the press and are considering attending IETF, we've prepared a special section of the Tao just for you -- please see Section 8.2.
+If you're a member of the press and are considering attending IETF, we've prepared a special section of the Tao just for you -- please see Section 10.2.